magemojo/m2-ce-cron/README.md

 * Prevents cron history records from exploding.

-* Stops cron processes from overruning each other.
+* Stops cron processes from overrunning each other.

 * Stops the cron from running while system is under configurable load conditions.